-This change package is intended for hospitals participating in the Hospital Engagement Network (HEN) 2.0 project led by the Centers for Medicare & Medicaid Services (CMS) Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
+This change package is intended for hospitals participating in the Hospital Improvement Innovation Network (HIIN) project led by the Centers for Medicare & Medicaid Services (CMS) and the Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
 This change package is a summary of themes from the successful practices of high performing health organizations across the country.
 It was developed through clinical practice sharing, organization site visits and subject matter expert contributions.
-This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can choose to implement based on need and to begin testing for purposes of improving patient quality of life and care.
-This change package is intended to be complementary to literature reviews and other evidence-based tools and resources.
+This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can choose to implement based on need.
+Hospitals may use it to begin testing for purposes of improving patient quality of life and care.
+This change package is intended to be a complementary resource for literature reviews and other evidence-based tools and resources.

-PART 1: ADVERSE EVENT AREA (AEA) DEFINITION AND SCOPE
+PART 1: AEA DEFINITION AND SCOPE

 Airway safety events refer to delays in airway placement due to a lack of recognition of respiratory depression and/or patients with a difficult airway.
-Seventy-five percent of adverse respiratory events result from inadequate ventilation, esophageal intubation, and difficult tracheal intubation.1 Additionally, complications in airway maintenance, device-related skin injury, and unintended extubations are included in this scope.
+Seventy-five percent of adverse respiratory events result from inadequate ventilation, esophageal intubation and difficult tracheal intubation.1 Additionally, complications in airway maintenance, device-related skin injury and unintended extubations are included in this scope.
 Addressing and preventing adverse drug events related to opioids and failure to rescue are two topics that will also improve airway safety.